The Real World: San Diego (2004 season): After filming

 Six months after the cast left the Real World house, all eight of them appeared to discuss their experiences both during and since their time on the show, 2 Punk Rock 4 This: The Real World San Diego Reunion, which premiered on July 9, 2004, and was hosted by Vanessa Minnillo.

 Frankie Abernathy, who suffered from cystic fibrosis, died on June 9, 2007, at the age of 25.

 At the 2008 The Real World Awards Bash, Jacquese and Robin won in the "Best Phonecall Gone Bad" category, Robin also took Home the award for "Best Brush with the Law" (Brad was nominated in the same category).
 Other nominees included Jamie and Cameran for "Hottest Female", Brad for "Hottest Male" and "Biggest Playa".

 Jamie Chung went on to a career as an actress.
 Her early roles included appearances on TV shows such as Days of Our Lives and Veronica Mars, supporting parts in feature films like I Now Pronounce You Chuck and Larry, Sorority Row, and Grown Ups.
-She eventually moved onto larger roles, such as the lead in the ABC Family TV miniseries Samurai Girl, as one of the main cast members in the 2011 feature film Sucker Punch, and as Mulan on the TV show Once Upon a Time.
-She is currently a series regular, starring as Clarice Fong/Blink, in the TV series based on the X-Men franchise, The Gifted.
+She eventually moved onto larger roles, such as the lead in the ABC Family TV miniseries Samurai Girl, as one of the main cast members in the 2011 feature film Sucker Punch, and as Mulan in the TV show Once Upon a Time.
+Chung was a series regular, starring as Clarice Fong/Blink, in the TV series based on the X-Men franchise, The Gifted.
 She is regarded as the Real World alumna with the most successful media career.
 She married Bryan Greenberg in October, 2015.